 With difficult winds, this maneuver wreaked havoc with Villeneuve’s formation, reducing his line of battle to ragged crescent.
 Having cleared for action, Nelson's columns bore down on the Franco-Spanish fleet around 11:00 AM.
 Forty-five minutes later, he instructed his signal officer, Lieutenant John Pasco to hoist the signal "England expects every man will do his duty."
 Moving slowly due to light winds, the British were under enemy fire for nearly an hour until they reached Villeneuve's line.

-A Legend Lost:
+Battle of Trafalgar - A Legend Lost:

 The first to reach the enemy was Collingwood's Royal Sovereign.
 Charging between the massive Santa Ana (112) and Fougueux (74), Collingwood's lee column was soon embroiled in the "pell mell" fight that Nelson desired.
 Nelson's weather column broke through between the French admiral's flagship, Bucentaure (80) and Redoubtable (74), with Victory firing a devastating broadside which raked the former.
 Pressing on, Victory moved to engage Redoubtable as other British ships hammered Bucentaure before seeking single-ship actions.